What can the Michigan Med curriculum do for my training?

 What will my M1 year look like?

 For example, when you are learning about the anatomy and pathophysiology of the heart, you will be learning how to communicate with patients with cardiac problems, and perform a physical exam of the heart.
 You will also be introduced to interprofessional education, leadership and the Paths of Excellence.
-Throughout the Scientific Trunk, the pedagogies are matched to the content, so you will encounter many teaching formats ranging from lectures to case-based small group discussions to hands-on labs and practical exams.
+Throughout the Scientific Trunk, the pedagogies are matched to the content, so you will encounter many teaching formats ranging from pre-recorded lectures to in-person, case-based small group discussions to hands-on labs and practical exams.

 Will I have a summer break?